Explore Categories

 Settle dues for credit sales made using Bill-wise

-If you have made sales on credit, it is important that you receive the payments from your parties and settle your accounts from time to time.
+If you have made sales on credit, it is important that you receive the payments from your parties and settle your accounts time to time.
 When your party makes the payment, you can pass a receipt against the corresponding sales bill reference and settle your dues.

 • In the Bill-wise Details screen, you can choose the bill reference number, against which you want to record the receipt.